221 S. Main: Blacksmith Shop

 George Batker's blacksmith shop was in the north portion of this building, possibly as early as the 1930s.
 George had all the typical tools of the trade.
 He made horseshoes and would actually shoe horses in front of the building.
 George left around 1946 and moved into the Quonset hut that still exists on North Franklin Street, the second lot north of East Verona Avenue.
 He was Verona's last blacksmith (confirmed by those we've interviewed who were in town and remember this time period well) and sold that location in 1967 to George Grinstad.
 Grinstad did machine repair and did not do typical blacksmith activities, he was more of a mechanic.

 Before WWII, Ernie Feller operated a feed store in this building.
 Ernie was drafted into WWII, and during that time Palmer Peters started "Peters Feed and Seed" here.
 We are not sure the circumstances of that change; whether Palmer bought Ernie out or some other arrangement took place.
-After he returned from the war, Ernie opened up his feed store a few properties to the north, where "Blooms" is today in 2020.
-Ernie would later move his feed store to the former Niglis Implement building that used to stand where the veterans memorial fountain is today in 2020, between the railroad and Railroad Street.
+After he returned from the war, Ernie opened up his feed store a few properties to the north at 205 South Main Street, where The Purple Goose is today in 2023.
+Ernie would later move his feed store to the former Niglis Implement building that used to stand where the veterans memorial fountain is today in 2023, between the railroad and Railroad Street.

 At some point before 1967, a fellow named "Buzz" operated "Paint and Glass" out of this building.